codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ## Template

 This is the skeleton structure of `codemagic.yaml`.
-Each section along with the configuration options is described in more detail below.
+Each section, along with the configuration options, is described in more detail below.

 ```yaml
 workflows: